CybroOdoo/CybroAddons/pos_ticket/README.rst

 POS Ticket v10
 ==============

-This module will add company logo & info in POS receipt
+This module will add company logo & company info in POS receipt.
+Also it will print the customer name in the receipt if the customer is selected

 Credits
 =======